-Prerequisites: 41.101 and 2.002B.
+Prerequisites: 41.101 or 41.111 and 2.002B.

 Polysaccharides and glycoproteins including bacterial cell walls.
 Chemistry and biology of polynucleotides.
 Methods of amino acid and nucleic acid sequence analysis.
 Protein structure and synthesis.
-Active centres of some proteins.
-Sub-unit organization of proteins.
+Active centres of some proteins Sub-unit organization of proteins.
 Enzyme kinetics.
 Practical work to illustrate the lectures and to provide experience in modern biochemical techniques.

-41.102B Physiological Biochemistry
+41.102B Physiological Biochemistry S2 L3T9

-Prerequisites: 41.101 and 2.002B.
+Prerequisites: 41.101 or 41.111 and 2 002B.

 Electron transport and oxidative phosphorylation.
 Mitochondrial transport and function.
 Interrelationships in mammalian intermediary metabolism.
 Biochemical control mechanisms including hormones and allosteric interactions.
 Biochemistry of genetic diseases.
 Selected aspects of differentiation and development in higher organisms.
-Practical work illustrates the lectures and provides experience in modern biochemical techniques.
+Practical work illustrates the lectures and provides experience in modern biochemical techniques